-- 1. Cover Page and Table of Contents: At a minimum, the application cover page must provide the applicant's name, address, telephone number, email address, date of submission and the Competition ID listed.
-Under the Table of Contents applicants should outline the full contents of the application and provide corresponding page numbers.
-All pages of the application must be consecutively numbered. - 2.
-Applicant Narrative: The applicant narrative must contain the following: - a.
-Capability - i.
-Organizational Background and Knowledge: The applicant must demonstrate experience within the financial industry.
-The applicant's organizational background should emphasize its knowledge of the business sector and strategies for enhancing business growth, expansion and capacity building related to financing.
-Consideration will also be given as to whether the applicant has past experience with securing large scale traditional and alternative financing. - ii.
-Mission Alignment: The extent to which the mission of the applicant organization aligns with the mission of MBDA and the Project objectives. - iii.
-Access to Capital: Applicant experience in successfully preparing, matching, facilitating and closing financial transactions (e.g., equity and venture capital, debt capital, mergers and acquisitions, mezzanine, equipment, export credit vehicles, etc.).
-The applicant's professional working relationships and national network with financial institutions (e.g., traditional banking and alternative financial institutions to include investment communities) that can be leveraged for immediate Project implementation.
+Cover Page and Table of Contents.
+At a minimum, the application cover page must provide the applicant's name, address, telephone number, email address, date of submission, and the Competition ID listed for the Project for which the applicant is applying.
+Under the table of contents applicants should outline the full contents of the application and provide corresponding page numbers.
+All pages of the application must be consecutively numbered.

-- iv.
-Capacity Building: The applicant's experience with advising business client on strategies for enhancing business growth and related successful client outcomes.
-Applicant must provide three examples through client success stories (include description of challenge, action taken and results) and three related customer satisfaction results/reports. - v.
-Key Staff: Qualifications and experience required of proposed staff, including but not limited to the Project director and/or Project business consultants.
-The applicant may identify a proposed Project director within its application or after an award is issued.
-All Project staff shall possess the ability to successfully deliver and/or support the Project services and fulfill the work requirements of this FFO, and must be experienced in utilizing information systems.
-Position descriptions, qualification requirements, education requirements, and salary range must be provided for each proposed Project staff position (include under Applicant Narrative attachments).
+- 2) Applicant Narrative.
+The applicant narrative must contain the following: - a) Capability - Organizational Background and Knowledge of Community: This section should discuss the Applicant's organizational background, emphasizing knowledge of the minority business sector and strategies for enhancing its growth and expansion.
+Consideration will be given to whether the applicant has a physical presence in the applicable location and past experience providing related services. - ii) Mission Alignment: The extent to which the mission of the applicant organization aligns with the mission of MBDA and the objectives of the MBDA Federal Procurement Center Project. - iii) Access to Federal Contracts: Applicant's knowledge of and experience, specifically in federal contracting.
+Demonstrated experience in assisting clients into Federal supply chains, and demonstrated experience working with high growth industries.
+The applicant's professional working relationships and networks with potential sources of contracts for MBEs will also be considered.
+Additionally, the applicant's experience with facilitating large contract/procurement deals on behalf of minority firms, conducting business matchmaking forums, and assisting MBEs with the establishment of joint ventures and teaming arrangements will be considered. - iv) Business Consulting: The applicant's experience with and strategies for enhancing minority business growth and delivery of business consulting services related to Federal contracting and successful client outcomes.
+Give three examples through client success stories (include description of challenge, action taken and results) and three related customer satisfaction results/ reports. - v) MBE Advocacy: Demonstrated knowledge and action pertaining to the challenges faced by minority business owners and willingness to provide information and dialogue with MBDA leadership and strategic partners. - vi) Key Staff: Qualifications and experience required of proposed staff, including but not limited to, the Project director and Project business consultants.
+The applicant is encouraged to identify a proposed Project director with its application or after an award is issued.
+All Project staff shall possess the ability to deliver and/or support the program services and fulfill the work requirements of this FFO, and must be experienced in using information systems.
+Position descriptions, qualification requirements, education requirements, and salary ranges must be provided for each proposed Project staff position (include under Program Narrative attachments).
 If a specific individual is identified for a position, a copy of the individual's resume must be submitted.
+Applicant's plan for recruiting staff should be addressed.

+b) Resources.

-Applicant's plan for recruiting staff should be addressed. - vi.
-MBE Advocacy: Demonstrated knowledge and action pertaining to the challenges faced by minority business owners and willingness to participate in information and policy-related dialogue with MBDA leadership and strategic partners. - b.
-Resources - i.
-Partners: The applicant's plans for establishing and maintaining a network of strategic partners and the extent to which each partner will support the Project in implementing the services and meeting performance goals.
-Partnerships that assist clients with securing financing, job creation, penetrating global markets, achieving size and scale, advocating for minority businesses, or providing referrals for services will also be considered.
-How the applicant will interact and coordinate with its strategic partners for successful client outcomes will also be considered. - ii.
-Other Resources: Resources that will be used to implement the Project in each of the five performance years will be considered.
-Resources include, but are not limited to, existing prior and/or current data lists that will serve in fostering immediate success for the Project. - iii.
-Location/Equipment: The applicant's strategic rationale for the proposed office location (see Appendix I: Office Space Requirements).
-Include a description of how the applicant plans to satisfy Project information technology requirements, including: computer hardware, software, creation and support of the Project website, and network map will also be considered (see Appendix E: Information Technology and Computer Requirements). - c.
-Techniques and Methodologies
+i) Partners: The applicant's plans for establishing and maintaining a network of strategic partners and the extent to which each partner will support the Project in implementing program services and meeting program performance goals.
+Whether the partnerships will be used to assist clients with securing federal contracts, job creation, achieving size and scale, advocating for minority businesses, or providing referrals for services will also be considered.
+A description of how the applicant will interact and coordinate with its strategic partners for successful client outcomes will also be considered.